Infrastructure-Design-Projects-UCR/project-1-application-containers/pages/architecture-design/Architecture-Design-Implementation-P4.md

     - Ensure the Nginx configuration is correctly set up to route traffic to the respective services.
     - Implement tasks to manage the configuration files and the service itself.
 This file should be located in the `ansible-project` directory.
     - Manage the service as a bare metal service with systemctl module.
+    - Make use of handlers to reload the Nginx service when the configuration files change.

 4. Create Ansible playbooks to manage monitoring agent service.
     - Ensure the Telegraf configuration is correctly set up to collect metrics from the services.
     - Implement tasks to manage the configuration files and the service itself.
 This file should be located in the `ansible-project` directory.
     - Manage the service as a bare metal service with systemctl module.
     - Copy the configuration file to the remote nodes using the `copy` module in Ansible.
+    - Make use of handlers to restart the Telegraf service when the configuration files change.

+**NOTES**

+- Add the necessary roles.

+tags: [wikijs, netbox, monitoring, nginx, telegraf]